PennTURBO/Turbo-Documentation/index.md

 The TURBO group has developed a technology stack that implements a pipeline to transform tabular data into semantic triples, stored in a Resource Description Framework (RDF) triple store, using terms from the TURBO Ontology.

+TURBO also uses text analytics and machine learning for tasks like mapping medication orders from an EHR to semantic terms, including the pharmaceutical roles of the mapped drugs.

 ## Overview of steps in TURBO

 ![TURBO overview image](overview.png)